 Published data also suggest that early use of sildenafil after radical retropubic prostatectomy may preserve intracorporeal smooth muscle content;[Level of evidence: II] although this effect on the return of potency is not known, maintaining the pro-erectile ultrastructure is integral to rehabilitating erectile function after radical retropubic prostatectomy.
 Data on the efficacy of early postoperative erectile treatment rely on very few randomized trials.
 Because the natural recovery of erectile function has been reported to take as long as 2 years, larger randomized trials with at least 2 years of follow-up are needed before definitive conclusions can be drawn about the true efficacy of rehabilitative sexual therapy for postoperative erectile function.

-There are three PDE-5 inhibitors approved by the U.S. Food and Drug Administration (FDA) on the market: Viagra (sildenafil), Levitra (vardenafil), and Cialis (tadalafil).
 Although all three of these oral medications are PDE-5 inhibitors, they are not the same.
-No head-to-head comparison trials have been published.
-It appears, however, that all three agents are similar in efficacy, helping 60% to 70% of patients with erectile dysfunction.[Level of evidence: I][24,25] However, comparisons of the efficacy of the PDE-5 inhibitors are complicated by the heterogeneity of the populations studied, the varied primary cancer therapies employed, different timing in measuring outcomes in the clinical trials, and variance in the endpoints used to determine efficacy.
+No trials have been published that compare sildenafil, vardenafil, and tadalafil.
+It appears that all three agents are similar in efficacy, helping 60% to 70% of patients with erectile dysfunction.[Level of evidence: I][24,25] However, comparisons of the efficacy of the PDE-5 inhibitors are complicated by the heterogeneity of the populations studied, the varied primary cancer therapies employed, different timing in measuring outcomes in the clinical trials, and variance in the endpoints used to determine efficacy.
 Furthermore, most of these trials were industry sponsored.

 Therapies such as penile injections, vacuum devices, or intraurethral medication have extremely high dropout rates, and of men who seek help at clinics for erectile dysfunction, only about one-third feel long-term satisfaction, despite trying a mean of two different treatment modalities.[29-31][Level of evidence: II] For men who have a suboptimal response to oral therapies after radical retropubic prostatectomy, the use of combined intracorporal injection (ICI) and a PDE-5 inhibitor has been shown to improve erectile function.
 One retrospective study found that among men who experienced erectile dysfunction after nerve-sparing retropubic prostatectomy, 68% who combined ICI with either sildenafil or vardenafil reported improved erectile function.
 On follow-up, 36% of these patients used ICI therapy only intermittently, as they reportedly felt that this was adequate for good results.[Level of evidence: III]